-Generally, taller plants need large planters.
+Size: Generally, the taller the plant the larger the container it needs.
 This is both an aesthetic and a physical requirement.
-A tall plant needs a large base to stabilize it; plus it would look weird in a tiny pot.
+A tall plant needs a broad base to stabilize it; plus it would look weird in a tiny pot.

 Containers come in many types of materials: clay, ceramic, plastic, wicker.
 Choose the materials that best complement your decor.
-Here's a brief look at options:
+Here's a look at each:

 Pots can be reused but do take the precaution of cleaning it thoroughly first to remove any resident bacteria.
 Scrub the pot with a solution of one part bleach to 9 parts water.
 Then rinse thoroughly.